larsen/crawler/README.md

 ## TODO

 As mentioned, this project is very incomplete.
-If you paid attention, you probably noticed that there is no way to get to all areas of the dungeon.
-This is because corridors have not yet been connected to rooms.
-This is the primary feature that needs implementing, though there are many more ideas planned.
+The following is a list of features to add:

+* Make corridors be less windy.
+* Enforce extra doors to not be adjacent to existing doors.
+* Many more fixes.

 If you have another suggestion, just let me know, and I'll see if it makes sense to implement.